- Bears have enough bite force to crush a bowling ball.

 #3: Kamchatka Brown Bear

-The Kamchatka brown bear (Ursus arctos beringianus) is the largest subspecies of brown bears in Eurasia.
+The Kamchatka brown bear (Ursus arctos beringianus) is the largest subspecies of brown bear in Eurasia.
 The heaviest Kamchatka brown bears can weigh up to 1,430 lb, although average weights vary throughout the seasons.
 When standing on their hind legs, they measure from 7 feet, 11 inches to 9 feet, 9 inches tall.
 While typically dark brown in appearance, lighter colorations do exist in the wild.

-Kamchatka brown bears get their name from the Kamchatka Peninsula, which is home to most of their population.
+Kamchatka brown bears get their name from the Kamchatka Peninsula, which is home to most of its population.
 However, sightings frequently occur on Karaginsky Island, the Kuril Islands, the Shantar Islands, and Saint Lawrence Island.
 Their diet primarily consists of berries, nuts, fish such as salmon and trout, and marine mammals.
 Around 10,000-15,000 Kamchatka brown bears exist in the wild, which prompted the IUCN to list them as a species of Least Concern.

 #2: Kodiak Bear

 In our list of the biggest bear species, this ursine is a true heavyweight.
-The largest subspecies of brown bear, the Kodiak bear (Ursus arctos middendorffi) is second only in size to the polar bear.
+The largest subspecies of brown bears, the Kodiak bear (Ursus arctos middendorffi) is second only in size to the polar bear.
 Also known as the Alaskan brown bear, it is similar in appearance to other brown bears, with its distinguishing feature being its size and location.
 Adult Kodiak bears often weigh between 660-1320 lb, while the most massive wild bear on record weighed 1,656 lb.
-When standing upright, they can measure anywhere from 8 feet to 9 feet, 10 inches tall.
+When standing upright, they can measure anywhere from 8 feet to 9 feet, and 10 inches tall.
 However, captive Kodiak bears can weigh up to 2,130 lb and stand almost 11 feet tall.

 Kodiak bears are native to the Kodiak Archipelago.
-The archipelago is the only place in the world where Kodiak bears live, and it is also the source of the their name.
+The archipelago is the only place in the world where Kodiak bears live, and it is also the source of their name.
 Their diet contains various local foods, including berries, seaweed, beach-dwelling invertebrates, and salmon.
 The population of Kodiak bears is estimated to be above 3,000, and the number of bears is slowly increasing.
 The IUCN currently lists Kodiak bears as a species of Least Concern.

 #1: Polar Bear